swatitiwari5300/jasonparser/README.md

 Response: Parsed data or error message if JSON is invalid

-Feel free to adjust any details according to your implementation!
+Feel free to adjust any details according to your desired implementation!